-Looking back on old entries from my hunting diary I found this one detailing a late season diver hunt on the Tay River on November 5, 2006.
-What is memorable about this hunt is the triple I made on a decoying flock of ducks.
+Looking back on old entries from my hunting diary I found one detailing a late season diver hunt on the Tay River on November 5, 2006; what is memorable about this hunt is the triple I made on a decoying flock of ducks.
 The only catch was they were hooded mergansers.
 I only realized this as I slapped the trigger and three birds fell dead on the water.
 Readers familiar with mergansers know this species of wild duck is unfit to eat as they eat fish and taste of it when cooked.
-For this reason I try to avoid shooting them.
+For this reason, I try to avoid shooting them.
 It was a good hunt.
 I enjoyed the effort and the company of my hunting buddy Gord.

 A short time later, a small flock of what proved to be hooded mergansers decoyed.
 I swung on one of the birds and fired, only realizing as I slapped the trigger they were mergansers, and three birds fell, dead on the water.
 Gord was quite impressed with my triple, despite the fact the birds were mergansers.
 We try to avoid shooting mergansers, as they are unfit to eat.
 There was a drake among the trio, which was set aside for the taxidermist.
 The hens can serve as training dummies for the retrieving training of Gord’s English Springer Spaniel, Abby.
 I ended up shooting two more mergansers, limiting out with five mergansers and a ringbill in the bag.
-Gord and I finished the shoot, each dowing a merganser from a passing flock.
-I shot at a decoying mallard and missed and we saw a great many ringbills, most of which avoided our decoy spread.
-There were Canada geese in the distance landing in a protected bay and a hawk flew by during the morning.
+Gord and I finished the shoot, each downing a merganser from a passing flock.
+I shot at a decoying mallard and missed, and we saw a great many ringbills, most of which avoided our decoy spread.
+There were Canada geese in the distance landing in a protected bay, and a hawk flew by during the morning.
 Between bouts of shooting, Gord and I had a good time chatting, drinking coffee and hot chocolate.
 In all, it was a great morning of duck hunting.
-Next time, however, we will make a greater effort to avoid shooting mergansers.
+Next time, however, we will make a more considerable effort to avoid shooting mergansers.